Quotes to celebrate the Australian Winter

 Quotes to celebrate the Australian Winter | Art Therapy with Kimberly | Kimberly Hetherington

-Winter is the season of stillness and rest.
-It’s a period of regeneration, reflection and introspection.
+One thing I respect about winter is the slower pace.
+It’s the season of stillness and rest.
+A period of regeneration, reflection and introspection.
 In a society that is driven by productivity and action, winter is the opposite.
 It’s the yin to our yang.

 Winter gives us permission to slow down.
-She gently points us in her quiet soft way towards our inner self, towards this annual time of peace and reflection, embracing the darkness.
+She gently points us in her quiet soft way towards our inner self, towards this annual time of peace and reflection, teaching us to embrace the darkness.
 What happens outside of us, is often a reflection inside of us too.

 The color of springtime is in the flowers; the color of winter is in the imagination.